Automattic/jetpack/readme.txt

 **Bug fixes**

+* Blocks: Fixed an issue where sometimes we would attempt to register a particular block twice.
+I'm looking at you, Related Posts.
 * Publicize: Remove unused assets, like images and JavaScript that aren't needed anymore.
 * Shortcodes: Remove Lytro service, which closed in March.
 * Stats: Properly handle an error from the REST API that sometimes caused issues with the Stats Dashboard.